You Are What You Annotate: Towards Better Models through Annotator Representations: Abstract

 \section{Abstract}

 Annotator disagreement is ubiquitous in natural language processing (NLP) tasks.
 There are multiple reasons for such disagreements, including the subjectivity of the task, difficult cases, unclear guidelines, and so on.
-Rather than simply aggregating labels to obtain data annotations, we instead propose to explicitly account for the annotator idiosyncrasies and leverage them in the modeling process.
-We create representations for the annotators (\textit{annotator embeddings}) and their annotations (\textit{annotation embeddings}) with learnable matrices associated with each.
-Our approach significantly improves model performance on various NLP benchmarks by adding fewer than 1\% model parameters.
-By capturing the unique tendencies and subjectivity of individual annotators, our embeddings help democratize AI and ensure that AI models are inclusive of diverse viewpoints.
+Rather than simply aggregating labels to obtain data annotations, we instead try to directly model the diverse perspectives of the annotators, and explicitly account for annotators' idiosyncrasies in the modeling process by creating representations for each annotator (\textit{annotator embeddings}) and also their annotations (\textit{annotation embeddings}).
+In addition, we propose \textbf{TID-8}, \underline{\textbf{T}}he \underline{\textbf{I}}nherent \underline{\textbf{D}}isagreement - \underline{\textbf{8}} dataset, a benchmark that consists of eight existing language understanding datasets that have inherent annotator disagreement.
+We test our approach on TID-8 and show that our approach helps models learn significantly better from disagreements on six different datasets in TID-8 while increasing model size by fewer than 1\% parameters.
+By capturing the unique tendencies and subjectivity of individual annotators through embeddings, our representations prime AI models to be inclusive of diverse viewpoints.